How To Install and Update Drivers in Windows 10

 How To Manually Update Drivers in Windows 10

 If you want to update your drivers manually, there are a few ways.
-We’ll cover the ways you can update your drivers below so you can choose which way works best for you.
+We’ll go over the different methods, so you can choose which way works best for you.

 Manual Driver Install through Device Manager